digitalmediabremen/documents/Directions_for_Developing_Ideas_for_a_Design--Art_Project.md

 # Directions for Developing Ideas for a Design/Art Project

-## Methods for Finding Ideas
+## Methods, Techniques or Tricks for Finding Ideas

-generating good ideas is the howly grail in art + design. many myths are shrouding the process of how people come to have good ideas ( see e.g the concept/myth of the *genius* ). there are millions of methods, books, seminars, and writings about the topic. still there is no unifed truth regarding the applicability and quality of methods; some methods are better than others and some methods work for some people better than others for other people. while there is a significant amount of people arguing that the whole idea of applying methods to the finding of ideas is flawed. thus it is of grave importance that one experiments with and identifies the methods that work best for oneself. experimenting with such methods and reflecting their effect on oneself is first and foremost a way of understand oneself better ( similar to reading a horoscope which is also much more about understanding oneself than predicting the future ).
+generating good ideas is the howly grail in art + design. many myths are shrouding the process of how people come to have good ideas ( see e.g the concept/myth of the *genius* ). there are millions of methods, books, seminars, and writings on the topic. still there is no unifed truth regarding the applicability and quality of such methods; some are better than others while some just work for some people better than for others.

+while there is a significant amount of people arguing that the whole idea of applying methods to finding ideas is flawed or even dangerous ( especially for artists and designers ). thus it is of grave importance that one experiments with and identifies the methods that work best for oneself. experimenting with such methods and reflecting their effect on oneself is first and foremost a way of understand oneself better ( similar to reading a horoscope which is also much more about understanding oneself than predicting the future ).

 from my own experience i can say that there is no single method which i found superior. still i cultivated an interest in hearing, learning and subjectively evaluating such methods; but always with a critical mindset, a great deal of suspicion and most importantly always on my *own terms*.